UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

 described on the [Read Me](https://github.com/UCSBCarpentry/geospatialRUCSBAtlas/blob/main/README.md)

 * Hillshades at 3 scales and extents:
+Which episodes do each of these come in?
+What is their original source and format/CRS?
   * The Bite of California
   * Campus context: campus_topo_bath
   * Henley Gate to Ellwood Beach: campus_topo_bath